Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/02/the-testing-spotlights.md

 Surprisingly, though, if you want to detect a serious proportion of defects at low cost, you should be looking at pair-programming, and code reviews (both formal and informal).

-> “…collaborative development practices in their various forms have been shown to find a higher percentage of errors than testing does, and they cost less than half as much per error found as testing does.” – McConnell (2004)
+> …collaborative development practices in their various forms have been shown to find a higher percentage of errors than testing does, and they cost less than half as much per error found as testing does. <cite>McConnell (2004)</cite>

 Remember though, you need to combine many methods to get the highest detection rates (the combination should definitely include these high-detection, low-cost methods though).